 }

-API Configured CORS is currently in invitational preview.
+API Configured CORS is currently available as an invitational preview.
 To enable it, contact us and provide your Alibaba Cloud account ID (UID).

 API Configured CORS is a gateway-layer capability provided by Function Compute (FC).
-Configure CORS policies directly on HTTP triggers or custom domain names.
-No CORS logic is needed in function code.
+Configure CORS policies directly on HTTP triggers or custom domain names without writing CORS logic in your function code.

 Key benefits

 Simpler code: Decouple CORS logic from business logic.
-Focus only on business implementation.
+Focus only on implementing your core business logic.

 Lower cost: The gateway responds to OPTIONS preflight requests directly.
-This avoids triggering function instances and saves duration costs.
+No function instance is triggered, saving duration costs.

 Centralized management: Configure policies at the trigger or domain level for easier multi-service administration.